linode/docs/docs/guides/databases/redis/install-and-configure-redis-on-centos-7/index.md

 ###  Prepare Your Linodes

 1. Set up both Linodes with a Redis instance, using the [Installation](#install-redis) and [Configuration](#configure-redis) steps from this guide.
-You can also copy your initially configured disk to another Linode using the [Clone](/docs/platform/disk-images/disk-images-and-configuration-profiles/#cloning-disks-and-configuration-profiles) option in the Linode Manager.
+You can also copy your initially configured disk to another Linode using the [Clone](/docs/guides/disks-and-storage/#resizing-a-disk) option in the Cloud Manager.

 2. Configure [Private IP Addresses](/docs/networking/remote-access/#adding-private-ip-addresses) on both Linodes, and make sure you can access the master Linode's private IP address from  the slave.
 You will use only private addresses for replication traffic for security reasons.